zhaoy37/SAT_Solver/README.md

 Inside the solver, each SMT variable represents a column, and the assignmnent to that variable represents the row index of the queen in that column.
 Then, in the SMT encodings, the solver is supported with representations that no two queen can be in the same row and no two queens can be in the same diagonal.
 The SAT encoding further abstracts the SMT encodings by connecting the SMT encodings with conjunctions.
 If the problem is solvable, with the solution, the algorithm transforms the solution into a matrix representation of the chess board.

 ### Subset Sum
-Subset Sum, another NP-Complete algorithm, is stated as follows: Given a list, L, of positive integers, find the subset of the list that sum up to a given value, X. Using the SMT solver, we create a solver for Subset Sum (which is very slow from an application perspective but nonetheless is designed for educational purposes).
+Subset Sum, another NP-Complete problem, is stated as follows: Given a list, L, of positive integers, find the subset of the list that sum up to a given value, X. Using the SMT solver, we create a solver for Subset Sum (which is very slow from an application perspective but nonetheless is designed for educational purposes).

 Please note that **this implementation can be inconclusive** because of the search space of the SMT solver (whose details are discussed in the next section).